One Eight Seven poster

 The inciting incident occurs at 14 minutes when Trevor is brutally stabbed by a student whose paper he failed.
 The attack nearly kills him, destroying his faith in the system and forcing him to leave New York..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This demonstrates the protagonist's commitment to Trevor makes the active choice to return to teaching at John Quincy Adams High School in Los Angeles.
+This indicates the protagonist's commitment to Trevor makes the active choice to return to teaching at John Quincy Adams High School in Los Angeles.
 He enters another dangerous environment, knowing the risks but unable to abandon his calling., moving from reaction to action.

 The Collapse moment at 88 minutes (74% through) represents the emotional nadir.
 Here, A innocent student dies, and Trevor realizes he has become corrupted by the violence.
 His relationship with Ellen collapses as she discovers his dark transformation.
 He has lost his soul—the literal "whiff of death" surrounds him., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.